 - V – archiVed material

-There may be other posts that I have not linked to in this post.
-Please visit my Diversity homepage to see a full list of my blog posts relating to pay gaps and diversity issues listed in chronological order.
+There may be other posts which are not included in the list below.
+Please visit my Diversity homepage to see a full list of my blog posts relating to pay gaps and diversity issues listed in reverse chronological order.

 A. Finding pay gap data in the UK

-- Government Equalities Office portal for all employer pay gap statistics
+- Government Equalities Office (GEO) portal for all employer pay gap statistics.

 - Office of National Statistics (ONS) for Gender for latest year.
 For time series since 1997, click here